Rosa Parks

 Wikipedia

-Rosa Louise McCauley Parks (February 4, 1913 – October 24, 2005) was an American activist in the civil rights movement, best known for her pivotal role in the Montgomery bus boycott.
-The United States Congress has honored her as "the first lady of civil rights" and "the mother of the freedom movement".
+Rosa Louise McCauley Parks (February 4, 1913 – October 24, 2005) was an American civil rights activist.
+She is best known for her refusal to move from her seat on a bus in Montgomery, Alabama, in defiance of Jim Crow racial segregation laws, in 1955, which sparked the Montgomery bus boycott.
+She is sometimes known as the "mother of the civil rights movement".

 Annotation